Malaysia & Singapore, Two Countries That Couldn't Feel More Different

 The giant golden Murugan statue.

-The rainbow stairs.
+The rainbow staircase.

 Mosques.